efidiles/efidiles.github.io/_posts/blog/2016-03-06-setup-gulp-to-open-karma-debug-page-directly.md

 ---

-By default Karma doesn't open the debug page directly and it doesn't have a config setting to only open the debug page.
+By default Karma doesn't open the debug page directly and it doesn't have a setting to only open the debug page.

-When you setup a Gulp task to run the tests in a browser instance it's a bit annoying to keep clicking the debug button and open a new tab to start running the tests.
-Instead I would like Gulp to only open the debug page directly when the task starts.
+When default Karma configuration to run the tests in a browser instance is a bit annoying because it requires the user to keep clicking the debug button - which opens a new tab and eventually starts running the tests.
+Instead I would like Gulp to only open the debug.html page directly when the Gulp task starts.

-The following setup allows to do that:
+The following setup allows that:

 - We'll need browser sync
 - In Karma config don't specify any browsers to launch automatically because we'll use browser-sync for that.